-Effective January 1, 2018, the supply limits described above will remain the same; the out-of-pocket maximums for prescription drugs fulfilled through mail order will remain the same as described in Section 18.1(B) above.
+Effective January 1, 2018, the supply limits described above will remain the same; the The out-of-pocket maximums for prescription drugs fulfilled through mail order will remain the same as described in Section 18.1(B)(1) above.
 Under the mail order program, the employee shall be responsible for a twelve dollar and fifty cent (\$12.50) co-pay for a Tier 1 drug.
 For a Tier 2 drug, the co-pay is twenty-five dollars (\$25.00).
 If the prescription is for a Tier 3 drug or if the prescription is written "dispense as written" and a lower tier drug exists, the co-pay is sixty dollars (\$60.00).

-- (3) Effective January 1, 2018, the City will provide a prescription drug coverage plan that provides for the use of a formulary and prior authorization requirements for certain types of drugs; and some drugs will require the employee and/or dependent to undergo step therapy (trial of a lower cost drug before a higher-cost drug is covered).
-The prescription drug program administrator will determine which drugs require prior authorization and/or step therapy.
-After the formulary takes effect, the City's obligation to provide substantially similar prescription drug benefits and coverages under Article 18.1 applies to the formulary. - (4) Control Drug Management Program.
-Effective January 1, 2018, the City's prescription drug program administrator will review prescriptions to assess whether abuse of narcotics and similar drugs may be occurring and will follow up with only the prescribing physicians as appropriate to further evaluate suspected instances of abuse.
+- (3) Effective January 1, 2018, tThe City will provide a prescription drug coverage plan that provides for the use of a formulary and prior authorization requirements for certain types of drugs; and some drugs will require the employee and/or dependent to undergo step therapy (trial of a lower cost drug before a higher-cost drug is covered).
+The City's Pharmacy Benefits Manager (PBM) prescription drug program administrator will determine which drugs require prior authorization and/or step therapy.
+After the formulary takes effect, the City's obligation to provide substantially similar prescription drug benefits and coverages under Article 18.1 applies to the formulary.
+The City's prescription drug coverage plan will include the following clinical programs: - (a) Formulary.
+No changes to the formulary shall be effective until thirty (30) days following the date written notice is delivered to the Union.
+Tier changes to the formulary will happen once per year. - (b) Exclusions.
+Under the exclusion program prescription drugs may be excluded from the formulary only if an equivalent generic or therapeutically equivalent prescription drug remains available on the formulary or over-the-counter. - (c) Prior Authorization. - (d) Step Therapy (trial of a lower cost drug before a higher cost drug is covered). - (e) Specialty Pharmacy.

-(C) Dental Insurance.